JAlcocerT/Linux/content/docs/NIX/fav-apps.md

 ```

 {{< callout type="info" >}}
 This will install a client for Matrix.
-If want your own server, checkout the [**Matrix Server** Docker installation](https://fossengineer.com/selfhosting-matrix-synapse-docker/).
+You can have own server, checkout the [**Matrix Server** Docker installation](https://fossengineer.com/selfhosting-matrix-synapse-docker/).
 {{< /callout >}}